Trip To Raman Reti in Gokul Vrindavan

 Raman Reti or the Raman Van is one such important place in Mathura where Lord Krishna spent his childhood playing with his cowherd friends.
 Raman Reti is also important in the life of Lord Krishna because it is the place where he killed many demons and found the love of his life i.e. Goddess Radha.
 Raman Reti is situated in Old Gokul and is approximately 10Km from the city of Mathura.
 In this article, we would inform our readers the importance of Raman Reti in the life of Lord Krishna and Hinduism, what sites to visit in Raman Reti and nearby places to visit in Mathura.

 How to Reach Raman Reti In Mathura

 As mentioned above Raman Reti is 10 Km away from the main city of Mathura and 2 Km from Gokul.
 It takes approximately 25-30 minutes to reach here from the main city.
-The roads are well constructed and after crossing Gokul Barrage 10 minutes of further drive is required.
+The roads are well constructed and after crossing Gokul Barrage 10 minutes of a further drive is required.

 Why One Should Visit Raman Reti